zawawimanja/LearnJava/README.md

-1. Constructor - to initialize value
+1. Constructor - to initialize value,called when an object of a class is created
 2. Inner class - in the outer class
 3. interface - like abstract ,implement keywords,no method body
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------